clone206/dsd2dxd/README.md

 ```

 .dsd files found here with `_p` in the names are the equivalent of the corresponding .dsf files with the header metadata stripped off.

+## More Info

+The decimation filters for dsd128 were created from scratch using extensive listening tests.
+This tool aims to have audiophile-worthy conversion quality.
+Some of the filters for dsd64 were copied over from XLD, and the original dsd2pcm filter is an option as well.

+For a natural sound with slight rolloff but good time-domain performance, try the chebyshev filters when using dsd128.
+For a more "correct" sound when using dsd128, try the equiripple filters, especially if going to 176.4 kHz.
+If you like the sound of XLD then feel free to use those filters here via the below commandline options, but personally I think the XLD filter for 88.2kHz output is not great and should possibly be avoided depending on the source material.
+Better to go to 176.4 when using the XLD filter.

+There are also a few dither options, including the Airwindows "Not Just Another Dither", and "Dither Float".
+The former is not truly random and uses weighting based on Benford Real Numbers, and the latter is for use when outputting to 32 bit float. `dsd2dxd` uses double precision calculations internally so technically outputting to 32 bit float represents a loss of precision, hence the Dither Float option.

 ## Full Usage and Options